Timothy Garton Ash: Life and career

+He subsequently founded the Dahrendorf Programme at the European Studies Centre, and directed it from 2010 to 2024.
+He now chairs its Academic Steering Committee.

-In the 1980s Garton Ash was Foreign Editor of The Spectator and a columnist for The Independent.
-He became a Fellow at St Antony's College, Oxford, in 1989, a senior fellow at Stanford University's Hoover Institution in 2000, and Professor of European Studies at the University of Oxford in 2004.
-He has written a (formerly weekly) column in The Guardian since 2004 and is a long-time contributor to the New York Review of Books.
-His column is also translated in the Turkish daily Radikal and in the Spanish daily El País, as well as other papers.
+He has written a column on European and international affairs in The Guardian since 2004 and is a long-time contributor to the New York Review of Books.
+His column was also translated in the Turkish daily Radikal and in the Spanish daily El País, as well as other newspapers.
+He is a member of the Reuters Institute for the Study of Journalism steering committee.

 In 2005, Garton Ash was listed in Time magazine as one of the 100 most influential people.
 The article says that "shelves are where most works of history spend their lives.
 But the kind of history Garton Ash writes is more likely to lie on the desks of the world's decision makers."